And other simple DIY Antenna Contraptions

 It produces a little gain, over a large bandwidth but it is NOT small.

 Speaking of water bottles, see that innocuous water bottle up on the roof?
 Look closely at the center ridge tile – see the wire?
 I used the plastic bottle (with a little water in it) to sling and insulate one end of a dipole antenna up on the roof of the NCO Club at Camp San Luis Obispo, CA. On 7050 KC I used it to work station K6KPH over 200 miles north of here with a GRC-109 running 10 watts on this end.
 No one the wiser.
 The ubiquitous plastic water bottle makes a handy antenna insulator or lanyard heaving weight with the addition of a little sand or water.

-Once secured to the eyebolts, the dipole legs actually connect to the red and black terminal posts as shown.
-Each dipole element leg from this center insulator assembly out to the end of the wire is of course half of the overall length from the above equation.
+Once secured to the eyebolts, the dipole legs actually connect to the red and black terminal posts, front and rear, as shown.
+Each dipole quarter wavelength element leg from this center insulator assembly out to the end of the wire is of course half of the overall length from the above equation.

 You could also build it without the current choke or the SO-239 connector or the AB-85 adapter pipe.
 Just use either a 4-way cross or a Tee and let the coax hang down.

 Here’s another dipole center insulator built with scrap plastic and connectors: Connect the coax connector center pin to one screw terminal, the other goes to the chassis connector “ground”.
 Cheap, simple, lightweight, obvious.

 Above: Dipole center insulator with SO-239 Coax Connector